“We’re remaining hopeful & determined to put up a fight. Right now, we’re trying to enjoy life & spend as much quality time together as possible.”

 “Ours is a real opposites attract relationship,” says Paul.
 “Michelle is so smart, pragmatic, confident, calm and thoughtful.
 I can honestly say that I’ve never heard her utter a petty word about someone else.
 The world would be a much better place with more people like Michelle in it.”
 He fondly refers to her as “Wonder Woman” for carrying their now 9-year-old twins, Hayley and Sydney, a full 38 ½ weeks while holding down her job as Director at H&R Block.
 Hayley was born 8 lbs., 4 oz. and Sydney weighed 6 lbs, 11 oz. at birth – that’s 15 pounds of baby!
 Determined to have one parent home with the girls, Paul started his own home-based IT consulting business and Michelle continued working full-time.
 “Our girls look up to her with such great respect and she is truly their role model.”

-Michelle continues to work in her current role as Vice President, Client Services for USA 800 and is enjoying knitting and crafts with her daughters.
-Something near and dear to her heart, she is part of a monthly group that sends care packages to deployed troops.
-In the last four years Michelle has personally raised $8,000 walking in the Avon Walk for Breast Cancer in honor of her mother, a breast cancer survivor.
-Up until recently, Michelle found every opportunity to play volleyball, and ironically, it was on the court that she first felt a funny feeling in her left foot.
+Michelle retired from her role as Vice President, Client Services for USA 800 in September, 2013 and now spends her time reading, visiting with family and friends, and catching up on her favorite TV shows.
+Something near and dear to her heart, she used to be part of a monthly group that sends care packages to deployed troops.
+She also used to participate in the Avon Walk for breast cancer and in a 4 year period raised over $8,000 in honor of her mother, a breast cancer survivor.
+Up until the time of her diagnosis, Michelle found every opportunity to play volleyball, and ironically, it was on the court that she first felt a funny feeling in her left foot.

 Moving Mountains for Michelle